Tier One – Overview of information held and shared

 Data Protection Registration Number

-What type of information do we hold about our patients?
+What type of personal information do we hold about our patients?

 We collect and process the following information about our patients: